Everyone longs for a haven. But what IS a haven? And how can you create one?

 When I think of a haven, I think of a safe place.
 Comfort in the midst of a storm.
 A welcoming harbor.

 Havens protect.
-Entering a haven, your soul finds refreshment.
+When entering a haven, your soul finds refreshment.
 You feel a sense of belonging.
 You’re wanted and nurtured.

 Havens can be people.
 You feel safest with them.
 They understand you like no one else; rarely do you have to explain why you’re thinking what you’re thinking, because they just know.
 You long to spend time with them.